nithinpradeep38/customer-satisfaction-mlops/README.md

 `print(Client().active_stack.experiment_tracker.get_tracking_uri())`

 Run the below.
 The MLflow experiment tracker will be active in 5000 port.
+You can inspect your experiment runs within MLflow and compare different runs.

 `mlflow ui --backend-store-uri "<enter backend store location>"`